antangrocket1312/HELPFULSUMM/README.md

 All prompts are located under [```/prompts```](/prompts)

+### Model Checkpoint
+For ease of reproducibility, we provided the trained model checkpoints of HELPFULSUMM, using [Llama-3.1-8B-Instruct](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct) as backbone.
+Model checkpoint can be downloaded from this [Google Drive link](https://drive.google.com/file/d/12dZLHgrChs9rHcog8qpr0LntlxicTrmt/view?usp=sharing).
+Please download the file and unzip the ```/models``` directory into the main working directory.

 ## The CiaoHelpful Dataset
 We proposed CiaoHelpful, a new dataset specialized for training and evaluation of end-to-end models for helpful personalized opinion summarization.